gerdemann/www.gerdemann.me/content/about.md

 👋 Hi, i am Michael Gerdemann.
 I am a Lead Software Engineer at [avency](https://www.avency.de).
 I have experience in the development of websites, web applications and apps based on PHP and Flutter/Dart, among others.
-I run my own Mastodon instance [dizl.de](https://dizl.de) and have programmed the app [Gerdelicious](https://apps.apple.com/bw/app/gerdelicious/id1547135961) with a few of my recipes.
+I run my own Mastodon instances [wohnzimmer.social](https://wohnzimmer.social),  [dizl.de](https://dizl.de) and  [bvb.social](https://bvb.social) and have programmed the app [Gerdelicious](https://apps.apple.com/bw/app/gerdelicious/id1547135961) with a few of my recipes.
 Every now and then I publish a post on my blog [gerdemann.me](https://gerdemann.me).

 ## About Me